biojava/biojava.github.io/wiki/BioJava:Cookbook:Sequence:Reverse.md

 `     System.out.println(symL.seqString());`
 `   }`
 `   catch (IllegalSymbolException ex) {`
 `     //this will happen if you try and make the DNA  seq using non IUB symbols`
 `     ex.printStackTrace();`
 `   }catch (IllegalAlphabetException ex) {`
-`     //this will happen if you try and reverse complement a non DNA sequence using DNATools`
+`     //this will happen if you try and reverse complement a non DNA (RNA) sequence using DNATools (RNATools)`
 `     ex.printStackTrace();`
 `   }`
 ` }`